Come in. Stay a while. We will work through this together.

 What does repair require of us now?

-Blending socially conscious poetry with intimate reflection, We Chose Repair speaks to readers drawn to trauma-informed writing, addiction recovery, faith deconstruction, and emotionally honest explorations of belonging.
+Blending lyric reflection with cultural witness, We Chose Repair speaks to readers drawn to trauma-informed writing, addiction recovery, faith deconstruction, and poetry that is honest about damage without giving up on care.

 This is not a book of easy comfort.